 Here is a list of 5 fabulous ways to keep those Happy Buddies from starting Christmas Fun before you’re ready…

-1. Baby Jesus in the Hall - I mentioned this idea in an earlier post, but in case you missed it, some Happy Home Friends of mine use the Baby Jesus figure from their nativity set as a signal to their kids that it is time to start Christmas Fun.
-The deal is that the Happy Buddies have to stay in their rooms, occasionally peeking into the hall to see if the Baby Jesus has been placed there.
-Once it has, they are free to run out and meet the Happy Parents by the tree.
+1. Baby Jesus in the Hall - I mentioned this idea in an earlier post, but in case you missed it, some friends of mine use the Baby Jesus figure from their nativity set as a signal to their kids that it is time to start Christmas Fun.
+The deal is that the kids have to stay in their rooms, occasionally peeking into the hall to see if the Baby Jesus has been placed there.
+Once it has, they are free to run out and meet the semi-well-rested parents by the tree.

-2. Come and Worship! – I love this idea because worship and music are so dear to our Happy Home!
-Why not tell your Happy Buddies that they must stay in their rooms until they hear the sweet sounds of Christmas Music playing?
-What a great way to announce the arrival of our King!
+2. Come and Worship! – I love this idea because worship and music are so dear to our family.
+Why not tell your kids that they must stay in their rooms until they hear the sweet sounds of Christmas Music playing?
+What a great way to announce the arrival of our King.
 Can’t you just see your kids trooping down the halls to the declarations of, “Joy to the World!
 The Lord is come!”

-3. The Christmas Bell – The Happy Hubby’s brother and his wife ring a small bell when it is time for their four girls to emerge from their rooms.
-Another wonderful sound announcing Jesus’ birth. :-)
+3. The Christmas Bell – The hubby’s brother and his wife ring a small bell when it is time for their four girls to emerge from their rooms.
+Another wonderful sound announcing Jesus’ birth.

 4. Early Christmas Stockings – Another mom I know sneaks into her Happy Buddies’ rooms after they have fallen asleep and she hangs their stockings from their bedposts.
 This way, when they wake up, they are allowed to open up their stockings.
 She always includes some small toys to keep them busy until a reasonable hour.